Chapter 7: Cost of Time

 1) differentiating the delay from the postponement (or the project delay from the delayed product use)

-2) establishing reference points for the delay and postponement
+2) establishing reference values for the delay and postponement

 3) defining various time-related cost components.